 The fundamental group $\pi_1(S)$ is the free group on $2G_{i-1}$ generators modulo a product of $G_{i-1}$ commutators of paired generators.
 Observe that $\pi_1(S_i)$ is the quotient of $\pi_1(S)$ by a certain word $w$ which represents $\gamma$.
 Attaching a disc to a topological space quotients the original fundamental group by the attaching map, because the path around the disc is nullhomotopic in the new space.
 Hence, by the classification of compact orientable surfaces by their fundamental groups, $G_i \leq G_{i-1}$, since $\pi_1(S_i)$ does not have more generators than $\pi_1(S)$.
 We show this inequality is strict by proving $w$ is not the trivial word.

 Suppose $w$ is trivial.
-Then $\gamma$, after a possible homotopy to remove self-intersections, bounds a disc on $S_{i-1}$.
+Then $\gamma$ bounds a disc on $S_{i-1}$.
+Note that the Morse Reconstruction Theorem states $\gamma$ does not self-intersect.
 By the construction of cell complexes, we also have that $\gamma$ bounds another embedded disc in $\R^3 - S_{i-1}$.
 See the above figure.
-The union of these two discs forms an embedded $2$-sphere $S$.
-By the Jordan-Brouwer separation theorem, we have that $S_{i-1} \cup S$ partitions $S^3$ into three disjoint connected components.
+The union of these two discs forms an embedded $2$-sphere $\tilde{S}$.
+By the Jordan-Brouwer separation theorem, we have that $S_{i-1} \cup \tilde{S}$ partitions $S^3$ into three disjoint connected components.

 By taking a tubular neighborhood and then taking the boundary, we can see that $S_i$ is a disjoint union of $S_{i-1}$ and a sphere $S^2$.
 The flux integral of the electric field over a connected component of an equipotential surface is strictly positive.
 Therefore, each of these equipotential surfaces encapsulates electric charge by Gauss' Law, but this contradicts the fact that our charge distribution, the knot $K$, is connected by assumption.
 Hence, $w$ is nontrivial and we can see that $G_i < G_{i-1}$.